openvswitch/ovs/Documentation/howto/qos.rst

 Each VM has a single interface that appears as a Linux device (e.g., ``tap0``) on the physical host.

 .. note::
-  For Xen/XenServer, VM interfaces appears as Linux devices with names like ``vif1.0``.
-Other Linux systems may present these interfaces as ``vnet0``, ``vnet1``, etc.
+  VM interfaces may appear as Linux devices with names like ``vnet0``, ``vnet1``, etc.

 Configuration Steps